All Episodes

 All right.

-And that's that's why I'm a registered Republican.
+And that's why I'm a registered Republican.

 I would just be an independent.